-The notion that cats love milk is a common one which has been embedded into many people’s minds.
+The notion that cats love milk is a common one which has been embedded in many people’s minds.
 Almost everyone has seen pictures of a cat contentedly lapping up milk for a dish, or hanging around the barn while cows are being milked.
 Dogs love bones, bunnies love carrots, cats love milk… right?
 Still, some people seem to think that milk is not that good for cats.
 So, is milk bad for cats or not?

 But not all stereotypes are true.
 It’s important to do research before you feed your cat, as your pet’s sensitive stomach can’t tolerate certain foods.
 Before handing their pet a dish full of milk, pet owners should be asking, “is milk bad for cats?”
 And as it turns out, the answer to whether or not cats should drink milk may not be the one you’re expecting.